Breakfast Club is is open every morning between 8.00-8.50am.

 Young Engineers' Club

-We are running a Young Engineers' Club for children in years 3, 4, 5 and 6 (KS2) after school for 6 weeks starting this Thursday (12th, 19th, 26th September, 3rd, 10th, 17th October).
+We are running a Young Engineers' Club for children in years 3, 4, 5 and 6 (KS2) after school for 6 weeks starting after Christmas 2019.
 The club can only run if enough children sign up and places are limited to 20, offered on a first-come, first-served basis.
 If you would like your KS2 child to join this club, please click on the link below to book and pay for their place direct with STEM Kids Ltd. The following slide show which was shown to parents and children in our assembly on Friday tells you a little more about the club.
 Please book as soon as possible to avoid disappointment.

 In Photography Club the children were introduced to the basics of Photography, the basics of how a camera works, composition and light.
 In the main the Club concentrated on what makes a good photograph including, cropping, texture, leading lines, interest, beauty and the rule of thirds.